asicdv/hw_interview_questions/README.md

 ## Introduction

-The original object of this project was to collate solutions to the standard hardware/computer engineering interview questions one may be asked for a logic design position.
+The original objective of this project was to collate solutions to the standard hardware/computer engineering interview questions one may be asked for a logic design position.
 Over the years, the collection of solutions has grown from a relatively small collection of puzzles, to